Trafikito/trafikito-support/content/blog/notifications/2018-09-10-notifications-what-happens-if-i-delete-a-when-case-in-notification-settings.md

 tags: [notifications]
 ---

-**There’s no side effects**.
-You will have to click “Save notification” under all settings to save all modifications.
+**There’s no side effects.** You will have to click “Save notification” under all settings to save all modifications.